RobKohr/robkohr.com/blog.md

 Also, as with how I started this whole thing, when you play the piece, and hear it as you expected it, and see that synced up with the highlighting of the notes on the sheet music, you get a more solid feel for what you are really trying to play.

-Really, it is just a joy to use, and big props to Adrian Holovaty and his team for creating this awesome product.
+Really, it is just a joy to use, and big props to Adrian Holovaty, who also apparently cocreated django, and his team for creating this awesome product.

 ## Price Gouging